 Specifically for test security, while you are encouraged to raise your concerns first within the district, you can report suspected incidents of cheating or other improper or unethical behavior on statewide assessments to MDE using an online test security "tip line."
-The tip line is available on the MDE website (https://education.mn.gov) under Districts, Schools and Educators > Teaching and Learning > Statewide Testing.
+The tip line is available on the MDE website under Districts, Schools and Educators > Teaching and Learning > Statewide Testing.